Alexisbol/ada-template-website/README.md

 Then we compare every stock of a given size category to all others and count the number of times it has more area above the other stock after a positive fed event when plotting the normalized return over time.
-This can be with a binomial test, by creating noise in the data to determine how "close" such an experiment is to give a different outcome.
+This can be done with a binomial test, by creating noise in the data to determine how "close" such an experiment is to give a different outcome.
 We obtian the following result:

 <div id="posfed_barplot" style="width:100%; height:500px;"></div>